mmistakes/made-mistakes-jekyll/_posts/2009-01-25-blurb-book-quality-printing.md

 ---
 layout: post
 title: "The Quality of My First Blurb Book is Great"
-headline: "The Quality of My First Blurb Book is Great"
+headline: "The Quality is Great"
+subheadline: "Printing a Photography Book with Blurb"
-description: "Designing a book with Blurb was painless and having it printed was equaly enjoyable.
-I'm really happy with how my first photography book turned out."
+description: "Using Blurb's BookSmart software was painless and having it printed was equally enjoyable."
 modified: 2013-01-26
 image:
   feature: blurb-book-featured.jpg